openpathsampling/mini-tutorials/simstore_and_cli/README.md

 conda install -c conda-forge sqlalchemy dill
 ```

-In addition, you will need about ???
-GB of disk space available.
+In addition, you will need about 500 MB of disk space available.

 ## Running the tutorial